MonoidMusician/blog/sources/poset_solver.md

 We want our solver to be as fast as possible, so to do this, we want to choose *concrete positions* for each variable.
 These positions do not have to be deterministic, and they do not have to be final: we will be updating the concrete positions of variables as we go, but semantically, we will only be adding constraints.

-Concrete positions may change, but the relationships of variables can only maintain their order or collapse due to an equality.
+Concrete positions may change, but the relationships of variables will only maintain their order, or collapse due to an equality.

-This means that we can look up and compare the current positions of variables very very quickly.
+This means that we can at least look up and compare the current positions of variables very very quickly.

+Other operations are not so quick, and this does not guarantee that insertions are quick, either, but it is a start.
+(Operations that involve traversing the poset, like finding chains within the poset, are not optimized.)

 ```haskell
 data PartialComparison